UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ```## Introduction```

-`This R Markdown document demonstrates my abilities to use models for data analysis. `
+`This R Markdown document demonstrates my abilities to use models for data analysis using a data set collected on crickets.`

 Save the file, write a commit message and ***commit***.